Fentanyl Overdose & Abuse

 - U.S. Centers for Disease Control and Prevention (CDC).
 Reported Law Enforcement Encounters Testing Positive for Fentanyl Increase Across US.
 Accessed February 11, 2019 at https://www.cdc.gov/drugoverdose/data/fentanyl-le-reports.html

 - Drug Enforcement Agency (DEA).
 DEA Strategic Intelligence Section.
 DEA Intelligence Brief.
-Fentanyl Remains the Most Significant Synthetic Opioid Threat and Poses the Greatest Threat to the Opioid User Market in the United States. https://www.dea.gov/sites/default/files/2018-07/PRB-DIB-003-18.pdf
+Fentanyl Remains the Most Significant Synthetic Opioid Threat and Poses the Greatest Threat to the Opioid User Market in the United States.
+Accessed April 14, 2021 at https://www.dea.gov/sites/default/files/2018-07/PRB-DIB-003-18.pdf

 - Daniulaityte R, Juhascik MP, Strayer KE, et al. Overdose Deaths Related to Fentanyl and Its Analogs — Ohio, January–February 2017.
 MMWR Morb Mortal Wkly Rep 2017;66:904–908.
 DOI: http://www.cdc.gov/mmwr/volumes/66/wr/mm6634a3.htm

 - Sutter ME, Gerona RR, Davis MT.
 Fatal Fentanyl: One Pill Can Kill.
 Academic Emergency Medicine 2017;24:106-113.
 Accessed February 16, 2019.

 - Drugs of Abuse.
 A DEA Resource Guide.
 US Dept. of Justice.
 2017 Edition.
 Accessed April 14, 2021 at https://www.dea.gov/sites/default/files/sites/getsmartaboutdrugs.com/files/publications/DoA_2017Ed_Updated_6.16.17.pdf#page=40